13100D/radioiiitd/README.md

 # can do rn
 - can probably make a workaround temp folder to download mp3 streams and manually play back  somehow using playlist config file or smthn
+-MAJOR UPDATE
+playback without downloads through cache purely is now doable only playback control remain to be implemented and embeds ig